dantleech/blog/content/posts/2024-08-23-san-feliu-de-guixois.md

 Finally I started to nod off, and I inflated my sleeping matress and laid down staring up at what could be seen of the stars through the light pollution and the almost full moon shining through the trees and reflecting on the sea which had shimmering waves being blown to the east.
+The trees overhead began to morph into different shapes.
 I nodded off several times but it seemed like I was awake just as much.
 It was humid and hot and I didn't use my sleeping bag.

 ![OpenCamera/IMG_20240824_055121_HDR.jpg](/images/spain2024/202408222313-sleeping.jpg)
 *My bed - it was actually a beautiful spot*